Sosman1992/Reverse_Engineering_Week-3_Lab_report/README.md

 # Lab 3-2

 ## Executive Summary
 First of all, I uploaded the `Lab03-2.DLL` file to Google's virusTotal.com website, then went on to run the `strings` program on the file to help me find clues as well as signatures if any that may be associated with the suspected file, Moreover used PEid utility software to determine if the file `Lab03-2.DLL` was packed and/or obfuscated.
 Moreover opening the `Lab03-2.DLL` in PEview revealed that this file five exports function assoociated with it including `install`,`installA`,`uninstallA` `ServiceMain` and `UninstallService`.
-In addition this DLL file is also composed of imported functions
+In addition this DLL file is also composed of imported functions.
+In conclusion conducted Basic Dynamic Analysis on file using the available tools.
+With this DLL file I executed it using the command rundll32.exe, install A in the safe and controlled environment using my Virtual Box manager to monitor the file behavior whiles it is executed.

 ## Indicators of Compromise